The Players To Watch Out For In The 2019 NBA Playoffs

 Portland Trail Blazers

-To be quite frank, not a lot has been said about Damian Lillard—at least not in subjectively against his other constituents.
+To be quite frank, not enough has been said about Damian Lillard—at least not subjectively against his other constituents.
 But the 28-year-old point guard deserves the recognition, no matter how the Portland Trail Blazers might fare in the 2019 Playoffs.

 His current season performance is arguably the best of his career thus far and he’s more efficient on the court than ever before.
 He was named first-team All-NBA, ahead of the likes of Russell Westbrook and Stephen Curry.
 Lillard helped the Blazers to the third-best record of the Western Conference.
 An underrated player?
 Arguably, yes.
 A force to be reckoned with anyway?
 Definitely.

 A favorite in the running for the 2018-2019 Season KIA NBA MVP Award, to say that Giannis Antetokounmpo will continue to deliver at the Playoffs is a no-brainer.
-He can rest a little easy right now, with the Milwaukee Bucks sitting relaxed after claiming a home-court advantage throughout the Playoffs.
+We're still reeling from his home-court wins pre-Playoffs.

 In the Bucks’ game against the Philadelphia 76ers, the Greek Freak worked in 45 points, 13 rebounds, six assists and five blocks in his 35-minute run—and despite point guard Eric Bledsoe’s early absence.
 It goes without saying, but Giannis’ pre-Playoffs performance helped guarantee Philadelphia’s seat in the next round of the season.

-Despite the arguably subpar performance of the Houston Rockets at the early part of the season, the team is still going into the Playoffs strong.
+Despite the arguably subpar performance of the Houston Rockets at the early part of the season, the team is doing well in the Playoffs thus far.
 And if it weren’t for James Harden, we can’t tell if they would have even made it this far.

 With Chris Paul at his right side, the Beard has grown this season in terms of leadership and defense.
 And with the Rockets so vocal about their confidence coming into the next games, the team—and Harden—cannot afford to let up soon.

-While his last efforts against the Milwaukee Bucks slightly pales in comparison to Giannis Antetokounmpo’s, it cannot be forgotten that—just three minutes into that same game—Joel Embiid got into a scuffle with opposing point guard Eric Bledsoe, of which the latter was ejected from the game due to two technical fouls.
+While his efforts throughout the season against the Milwaukee Bucks slightly pales in comparison to Giannis Antetokounmpo’s, it cannot be forgotten that—just three minutes into that same game—Joel Embiid got into a scuffle with opposing point guard Eric Bledsoe, of which the latter was ejected from the game due to two technical fouls.

 That game aside, Embiid’s performance in the season thus far cannot be overlooked.
 With his frequent double-doubles and MVP-level runs in the court, The Process has been zooming past the rest of the league’s centers.
 And thanks to him, the Sixers can clutch their hope at an NBA Finals’ chance.